Search

 • Impulsivity

-Looking for and Recognizing the Signs
+Looking For and Recognizing The Signs

-Not everyone who goes through something traumatic develops posttraumatic stress disorder.
+Not everyone who goes through something traumatic develops post-traumatic stress disorder.
 However, if you know your teen has been through a recent trauma, pay close attention to any changes in his or her normal mood, personality, or behavior.
-These changes may signal the onset of PTSD.
-Keep in mind that:
+Margaret Gutgsell says:

-• You may not be aware that your teen has experienced something traumatic.
-Some teens will strive to keep it a secret, often due to shame or embarrassment, or in an attempt to forget it happened at all
+On the other hand, you may not be aware that your teen has experienced something traumatic.
+Some teens will strive to keep it a secret, often due to shame or embarrassment, or in an attempt to forget it happened at all.
+If this is the case, signs to watch for may include the following:

 • Irritability or anger outbursts